 Since their inception back in 2013, VICE have rapidly disrupted the news media paradigm.
-Well-renowned for their hyper-casual tone and edgy content, VICE have adopted a unique and distinct brand personality as far as independent journalism goes.
+Well-renowned for their hyper-casual tone and edgy content, VICE has adopted a unique and distinct brand personality as far as independent journalism goes.

 SpaceX are planning some pretty extraordinary things for humanity in the future.
 Promising to emerge as the pioneers of interplanetary space travel, SpaceX aren’t short of ambition – and they’re said to be well on their way to surpassing their state counterpart NASA.

 Parallel to the SpaceX brand is the personality of its founder, Elon Musk.
 As a highly regarded thought leader in technology and innovation, Musk was ranked as the 21st on Forbes list of The World’s Most Powerful People in 2016.

 Since 1985, Dolce & Gabbana have seemingly upheld a common theme throughout their advertising campaigns.
 Now considered to be one of the world’s biggest and best luxury brands, D&G have established a robust and distinct brand personality.